 The main issue is that the users must figure out what they want.
 They aren’t aware of the notion of a good application design, except for people who have a basic understanding of the process of designing.

 It is rare to hear users applauding an application’s grand design; however, an undersigned or unreliable app could be noticed as an unattractive thumb.
-For a designer and App Developers UK, the aim is to design an “unnoticeable style.”
+For a designer and App developer in the UK, the aim is to design an “unnoticeable style.”

 Let’s look at several of the frequent mobile app design errors.
 Users unintentionally notice the mistakes that UK app developers make in an app.